paulchiu/lean-coffee-timer/README.md

 ## Features

-- ⏱️ Customizable topic time settings
+- ⏱️ Customizable topic time settings.
-- ⏳ Extendable time for valuable discussions
+- ⏳ Extendable time for when discussions run long.
-- 🔔 Audio notifications when time is running low
+- 🔔 Audio notifications when time is running low.
-- 🌓 Dark/light theme toggle
+- 🌓 Dark/light theme toggle.
-- 📱 Fully responsive design for all devices
+- 📱 Mobile friendly.

 ## Usage

-1. Set your desired topic time (default: 5 minutes)
+1. Set your desired topic time (default: 5 minutes).
-2. Set your extension time (default: 2 minutes)
+2. Set your extension time (default: 2 minutes).
-3. Click "Start Discussion" to begin the timer
+3. Click "Start Discussion" to begin the timer.
-4. When time is running low, you'll hear beep notifications
+4. When time is running low, you'll hear beep notifications.
-5. When time expires, you'll hear an alarm
+5. When time expires, you'll hear an alarm.
-6. Click "Extend Time" if the group wants to continue the discussion
+6. Click "Extend" if the group wants to continue the discussion.
-7. Click "Reset" to start over with a new topic
+7. Click "Reset" to start over with a new topic.

 ## Development

 ### Prerequisites

-- Node.js (v16+)
+- Node.js (v20+) with NPM
-- `npm`

 ### Installation